 II.
 A. Experimental Details

-The experiment was performed at the matter of extreme conditions (MEC) endstation of the Linac Coherent Light Source (LCLS), where XFEL pulses were used to excite MgO samples consisting of a 100 nm-thick layer of PMMA with embedded MgO nanoparticles (typical size 50 nm) on an 8 um-thick polyimide substrate.
+The experiment was performed at the matter of extreme conditions (MEC) endstation of the Linac Coherent Light Source (LCLS), where XFEL pulses were used to excite MgO samples consisting of a 100 nm-thick layer of PMMA with embedded MgO nanoparticles (Sigma Aldrich, typical size 50 nm) on an 8 um-thick polyimide substrate.
 We used self-amplified stimulated emission (SASE) pulses of 45 fs mean duration, average pulse energies of 2 mJ (check this), and a nominal x-ray energy of 9 keV.
 Variations in the mean photon energy of each pulse are monitored by a downstream dispersive spectrometer.
 We controlled flux density incident on the sample via a stack of Be lenses, with which we varied the focal spot diameter of XFEL pulses at the sample position from 2 to 60 um; these diameters were determined using an ablative imprint method to measure the spatial profile of the focused XFEL beam (cite http://doi.org/10.1016/j.nima.2010.12.040).
 Using the full available range of focal spot sizes and a constant (unattenuated) beam intensity, we obtained incident flux densities ranging from 30 to 2000 J/cm2.

 During data collection the sample's position was rastered at a rate of 100 um (check this) between the XFEL pulses, whose repetition rate was 120 Hz.
 At every XFEL pulse the Bragg scattering signal was collected and read out from a quad CSPAD solid state detector having 800 x 800 resolution and a pixel pitch of 100 um. (cite CSPAD papers) The 8 x 8 cm2 active area of the detector subtended the range of scattering angles from 10 to 58 degrees, encompassing the 111, 200, and 220 Bragg reflections of MgO (located at 33.5, 38.8, and 55.9 degrees, respectively).